craigf-svg/craigf-svg/README.md

 ## 🚀 What I'm Up To

 - 🕹️ Building a real-time Super Smash Bros. desktop [application](https://github.com/craigf-svg/ZKO20XX)
-- 💻 Developing applications using Go
+- 💻  Developing a CLI utility in Go for managing environment variables

 ## 🌐 Connect with me